NickCraver/nickcraver.github.com/blog/_posts/2018-11-29-stack-overflow-how-we-do-monitoring.markdown

 This may be a terrible idea, but it's a general one I have for Opserver (or any script really) to get a health reading and the *why* of a health reading.
 If we lose another node, these `n` things break.
-Or we see the common cause of `n` health warnings.
+Or, we see the common cause of `n` health warnings.
 By pointing at a few endpoints, we could get a tree view of everything.
 Need to add more data for your use case?
 Sure!
 It's JSON, so just inherit from the object and add more stuff as needed.